-There exists today a tiny enclave of Calabrian Greeks, Greek-speaking people in the Aspromonte Mountain region of Reggio Calabria that seem to have survived millennia…perhaps since the Ancient Greeks began colonizing Southern Italy in the 8th and 7th Centuries BC.
+There exists today a tiny enclave of Calabrian Greeks, Greek-speaking people in the Aspromonte Mountain region of Reggio Calabria, that seems to have survived millennia…perhaps since the Ancient Greeks began colonizing Southern Italy in the 8th and 7th Centuries BC.

 By: John Kazaklis, http://istoria.life

 Italian as we know it today was not always spoken throughout Italy.
-The Italian language did not become the staple language until well into the end of the 19th Century during the process of Italian unification, or the Risorgimento.
+The Italian language did not become the lingua franca until well into the end of the 19th Century during the process of Italian unification, or the Risorgimento.

 Until then, the Italian peninsula was made up of Italo-Romance dialects and smaller minority languages that were differentiated by region and historical influences.

 Once unification was complete, the Tuscan dialect was ushered into power as the official language of the Italian nation.
-This became the beginning of the modern end of the Greek language in Calabria, or what it is known today as Greko.
+This became the beginning of the modern Greek language in Calabria, or what is known today as Greko.

 Why should it matter?